runnerdave/go-katas/math-katas/k-Primes/readme.md

 In C some helper functions are given (see declarations in 'Solution').
 For Go: nil slice is expected when there are no k-primes between start and end.

+## Lessons learned

+Read the instructions properly and note that k-primes may or may not include multiplicity, that is 2 x 2 x 3 = 12 is seen here as a k 3 prime number but other definitions may consider it a k 2

 ## Installation

 This kata uses ginkgo: https://github.com/onsi/ginkgo#getting-started